suno-ai/bark/README.md

   --output_dir OUTPUT_DIR
                         Output directory.
 Default is 'bark_samples'.
   --list_speakers       List all preset speaker options instead of generating audio.
+  --use_smaller_models  Use for GPUS with less than 10GB of memory, or for more speed.
 ```

 Original Bark README: